spook/ink2pdf/README.md

 or they can indicate a range (2-5), or they can be a special character as
 follows:

     b1)        Background for page 1 - note the "b"
     b4,8)      Background layer for pages 4 and 8 - lists are allowed - note the "b"
     p2-10)     Background for pages 2 thru 10 inclusive.
 The use of a range forces this to be a background layer. p2-)       Background for page 2 and up. p-50)      Background for all pages up to and including 50 p*)        Background layer for all pages
-    pL)     Background layer for left-side (even) output pages - does not include page 1 (intentional) pR)     Background layer for right-side (odd) output pages
+    pL)        Background layer for left-side (even) output pages - does not include page 1 (intentional) pR)        Background layer for right-side (odd) output pages p1,L,9-13) Complicated example!

 A background layer is used with a content layer; if there's no matching content layer then the background layer is ignored.